JimohAishat/MY-LITA-CAPSTONE-CUSTOMER-DATA-ANALYSIS/README.md

 - Insight: The average subscription duration being around one year indicates that many customers remain subscribed for a significant period.

 ### Identify the most subscription types.
--The basic subscription is the clear favorite amongst customers subscribing
+- The basic subscription is the clear favorite amongst customers subscribing

 ### create any other interesting report.